Dax

 The jewelsof Dacqua’s heritage

 Dax is one of the oldest towns in the Landes region, founded by the Romans around the 1st century AD as Aquæ Tarbellicæ.
-Awarded the Ville d’art et d’histoire (City of Art and History) label, Dax is home to a significant Gallo-Roman heritage.
+Awarded the Ville d’art et d’histoire label, Dax is home to a significant Gallo-Roman heritage.
 Starting with the ramparts, built in the 4th century.
-Originally 8 to 10 metres high, they encircled the town centre and were flanked by 38 watchtowers.
-The most visible Gallo-Roman imprint is to be found around Place Saint-Pierre and the Parc Théodore Denis, which runs along the river to the arena.
+Originally 8 to 10 meters high, they encircled the heart of the town, flanked by 38 watchtowers.
+The most visible Gallo-Roman footprint is to be found around Place Saint-Pierre and the Parc Théodore Denis, which runs along the river to the arena.

 We then step back in time to the 1920s to discover the Art Deco monuments that adorn the banks of theAdour: Jean Nouvel‘s Thermes, the Hôtel Le Splendid and theAtrium auditorium take visitors back to the Roaring Twenties.